 Hiram Lodge's accelerated timeline for the prison is met with protests by Jughead (Cole Sprouse) and the Serpents — because it means demolition of their old school, South Side High.
 Their peaceful protest includes chaining themselves to the building.
 Hiram asks Archie to break it up since adults taking down teens is bad press.

-To be clear, Hiram is asking Archie to be at the center of a potentially viral moment, to go against his best friend and family, and do his dirty work.
+To be clear, Hiram is asking Archie to be at the centre of a potentially viral moment, to go against his best friend and family, and do his dirty work.
 At first Archie says no, but Hiram reminds him of the blood oath and "consequences" if he declines.
 So Archie agrees to the terms, but asks for Hiram to "prove your loyalty to me in return."
 How?
 By letting Fred Andrews off the hook.

 Hiram honors the bargain and Archie does too.